Review of top quark mass measurements in CMS: Summary and outlook

 In the HL-LHC phase, the precision of the differential \ttbar cross section measurements and, in turn, the experimental accuracy of extraction of \mt, \asmz and of PDFs will profit from both the increased amount of data and the extended rapidity reach of the HL-LHC CMS detector.
 The projection study of Ref.~\cite{Dainese:2019rgk} demonstrated that despite the significantly higher pileup, the performance of the \ttbar reconstruction in the HL-LHC phase is expected to remain similar to the one of analyses based on data taken in 2016.
 The measurable phase space will increase due to the extended rapidity range, allowing for finer binning of double-differential measurements of \mtt and \ytt in a phase space not accessible in current measurements, as illustrated in Fig.~\ref{conclusions:yr_68}.

 While no projection is available for the precision of \mt when extracted from the differential cross sections, the projected precision in the PDF extraction from \ttbar multi-differential measurements is investigated in Ref.~\cite{Dainese:2019rgk}.
 The inclusion of \ttbar cross section measurements is found to significantly improve the precision in PDF extraction.
 In particular, the uncertainties in $g(x)$ could be reduced by a factor of 5--10 at high $x$, as illustrated in Fig.~\ref{conclusions:yr_73}, obtained using a profiling technique~\cite{Paukkunen:2014zia}.
 The latter is based on minimising the \chisq function between the data and theoretical predictions using available PDFs and taking into account both experimental and theoretical uncertainties arising from the PDF variations.
 As discussed in Section~\ref{sec:pdf_as_mt}, this significant reduction in the $g(x)$ would immediately translate in reduction of related uncertainty in \mt due to large correlations of both in theoretical predictions of \stt.
-Beyond these projections, further improvement is expected from higher-order calculations of double-differential distributions, which should be provided with fast interpolation grids in the future.
-By performing the full QCD analysis of PDFs, \mt and \asmz, the correlation between those is expected to be diminished, so that ultimate precision in the Lagrangian \mt can be achieved.
-Furthermore, QCD corrections from resummations beyond the fixed-order approach and off-shell corrections, which are currently missing in these analyses, should be accounted for, once available, to achieve the ultimate theoretical accuracy.
+Beyond these projections, further improvement is expected from higher-order calculations of double-differential distributions and the use of dynamical \mt renormalisation schemes such as the MSR mass scheme~\cite{Makela:2023xnt}, which should be provided with fast interpolation grids in the future.
+By performing the full QCD analysis of PDFs, \mt and \asmz, the correlation between those is expected to be diminished, so that ultimate precision of \mt unambiguously defined in a particular renormalisation scheme can be achieved.
+Furthermore, QCD corrections from resummations beyond the fixed-order approach, off-shell corrections, and flexible implementations of different \mt renormalisation schemes should be accounted for in these analyses once available.
+These are essential to achieve the ultimate theoretical accuracy.